Green peafowl: Distribution and habitat

-The green peafowl was widely distributed in Southeast Asia in the past from southern China especially Yunnan, eastern and north-eastern India, southeastern Bangladesh, northern Myanmar, extending through Laos, and Thailand into Vietnam, Cambodia, Peninsular Malaysia, and the island of Java in Indonesia.
+The green peafowl was widely distributed in Southeast Asia in the past from southern China especially Yunnan, eastern and north-eastern India, southeastern Bangladesh, northern Myanmar, extending through Laos, and Thailand into Vietnam, Cambodia, Peninsular Malaysia, and the island of Java in Indonesia, but in Java they are only found in protected areas such as Ujung Kulon National Park and Baluran National Park.
 Records from northeastern India have been questioned and old records are possibly of feral birds.
 The ranges have reduced with habitat destruction and hunting.

 Green peafowl are found in a wide range of habitats, including primary and secondary forest, both tropical and subtropical, as well as evergreen and deciduous.
 They may also be found amongst bamboo, on grasslands, savannas, scrub, and farmland edge.
 In Vietnam, the preferred habitat was found to be dry, deciduous forest close to water and away from human disturbance.
+In Java they are only found in savanna.
 Proximity to water appears to be an important factor.

 Taxonomy

 The species was first classified as Pavo muticus by Carl Linnaeus, although it was previously described in Europe by Ulisse Aldrovandi as "Pavo Iaponensis" based on a Japanese painting given to the pope by the emperor of Japan.
 These birds were depicted as having no spurs; Linnaeus followed Aldrovandi's description.
 The Japanese had imported green peafowl from Southeast Asia for hundreds of years, and the birds were frequently depicted in Japanese paintings.
 As a result, the type locality described by Linnaeus was "Habitat in Japonia", though the species is not native to Japan (they were kept by the emperor and no longer occur).
 François Levaillant was one of the first Western ornithologists to see a live bird, imported from Macau to an animal collection in Cape of Good Hope.
 From an Indian painting, George Shaw described a peafowl native to India with a "blue head" and an "upright lanceolate crest", which he named Pavo spicifer, the spike-crested peacock.
 A third form of green peafowl was described in 1949 by Jean Delacour, as P. imperator, found in Indochina.
 From the advice of a bird dealer in Hong Kong, Delacour concluded there were three races of green peafowl, lumping P. spicifer into the species, as well.
 Today, most authorities recognise these three: